[3.13] Smokemantra's Blade Blast Inquisitor - Budget Friendly - 7k+ eHP

 - Physical Reflect (can be ignored if we link Phys to Lightning on our Bladefall)

-- Less Regen (mildly annoying) or No Regen (hard for our survivability)
+- Less or No Regen (annoying for survivability)

 - Cursed by Temporal Chains/other curses (this is countered by our Warding flask)